timeforcoffee/timeforcoffee-ios/Pods/MGSwipeTableCell/README.md

   }
 ```

-In order to listen button click events you have 2 options.
-You can implement the optional MGSwipeTableCellDelegate.
-If you are lazy to do that MGSwipeButton class comes with a convenience block callback ;)
+In order to listen for button click events you can implement the optional MGSwipeTableCellDelegate, or if you are too lazy to do that, the MGSwipeButton class comes with a convenience block callback ;)

 #####Objective-c
 ```objc